wptrainingteam/anatomy-of-a-theme/README.md

 ## Objectives

-After this lesson, participants will be able to:
+After completing this lesson, participants will be able to:

 *   Recognize that many files are needed to make a theme.
 *   Identify the basic blocks are used in a WordPress theme.